 It appears the school added a middle school wing in the year 2000, and dedicated it to former superintendent, James P. Colagreco, in 2015.
 After figuring out where the old school used to end, I was then able to identify where the scene took place, spotting several neighboring houses that appeared the film.

 Josh Turns Big

-Again, all these locations were listed on IMDB, but I did have to go to the Ross Dock Picnic Area in New Jersey in person to find the exact locations, including the section of the park road he cycles on.
+Again, all these locations were listed on IMDB, but I did have to go to the Ross Dock Picnic Area in New Jersey in person to find the exact locations.

 Times Square Hotel

 This is one of those lovely moments where a movie shows the name of a hotel and it turns out to be the name of the real place.
 And finding the location of the St, James Hotel was rather easy since it’s actually still in operation —a rare thing for an “old-school” Times Square hotel— although its name has seen a couple different iterations.